apache/druid/docs/operations/mixed-workloads.md

   -->

 If you frequently run concurrent, heterogeneous workloads on your Apache Druid cluster, configure Druid to properly allocate cluster resources to optimize your overall query performance.

-Without proper resource isolation, long-running, low priority queries may interfere with short-running, high priority queries.
+Each Druid query consumes a certain amount of cluster resources, such as processing threads, memory buffers for intermediate query results, and HTTP threads for communicating between Brokers and data servers.
+"Heavy" queries that return large results are more resource-intensive than short-running, "light" queries.
 You typically do not want these long resource-intensive queries to throttle the performance of short interactive queries.
+For example, if you run both sets of queries in the same Druid cluster, heavy queries may employ all available HTTP threads.
+This situation slows down subsequent queries—heavy and light—and may trigger timeout errors for those queries.

+With proper resource isolation, you can execute long-running, low priority queries without interfering with short-running, high priority queries.
-By separating cluster resources, you prevent queries from competing with each other for resources such as CPU, memory, and network access.
+Separated cluster resources helps prevent queries from competing with each other for resources such as CPU, memory, and network access.

 Druid provides the following strategies to isolate resources and improve query concurrency:
 - **Query laning** where you set a limit on the maximum number of long-running queries executed on each Broker.